OSGP/Documentation/chapter3/oslp/v0.5.1/UpdateFirmware.md

 ### Description

-Request which sends an URL to the device.
-The device should try to download the new firmware image from the given URL.
+Request for a device to download and install new firmware.
+The request contains a URL defining the location of the new firmware image.
+The device should download the firmware from that location.

 Response communicates status.